 Visually impaired participants used the audio-haptic views of the diagrams, where audio was displayed through speakers so that their colleagues could hear what they were doing, while the sighted participant used the graphical view of the tool.
-In all three cases, the pairs sat in a way that prevented the sighted participant from seeing the screen of their colleagues (see Figures 6), and, naturally, the visually-impaired participants did not have access to the graphical view of their partners.
+In all three cases, the pairs sat in a way that prevented the sighted participant from seeing the screen of their colleagues (see Figures 9), and, naturally, the visually-impaired participants did not have access to the graphical view of their partners.
 We video recorded all sessions and conducted informal interviews with the pairs at the end of the working sessions.

-Figure 6: An example of the setup used in the workplace of one pair who participated in the study.
+Figure 9: An example of the setup used in the workplace of one pair who participated in the study.

-4.2.
-Collaborative Scenarios
+5.2 Collaborative Scenarios

-We observed two types of collaborative scenarios.
-In the first scenario, a manager and their assistant, accessed and edited organisation charts to reflect recent changes in managerial structures.
+We observed three types of collaborative scenarios.
+In the first scenario, a manager and their assistant accessed and edited organisation charts to reflect recent changes in managerial structures.
 In the second and third scenarios, a manager and an employee assistant and two business partners inspected and edited transportation maps in order to organise a trip.
+In the third scenario two IT professionals built and edit a software engineering diagram.